 - 8pm: Bedtime (sometimes my husband makes it home in time)

 We have a Montessori-inspired home, so the kids are involved with practical life skills (aka chores).
-This saves a lot of time for me!
-For example, my daughter folds and hangs her clothes, and she helps clean up toys.
+This saves a lot of time for me, and they often like to help!
+For example, my daughter folds and hangs her clothes, and she puts away her toys.
 My son helps me prep meals (handling kale is sensory play for him!), and he practices water pouring and scrubbing beside me when I am washing the dishes.

 Most evenings is just me with the kids.
 After the kids go to bed, I try to study Chinese, brainstorm/prep new Chinese activities, and work on this website.
 My husband and I have bible study one evening per week, which is our only regular weeknight commitment.
 We do try to fit in one date night each week, but otherwise we are usually up until 12-1am working on our computers.